 Potting and Repotting Macho Ferns

-If you are growing your macho fern in a pot or container, you should be prepared to repot this fern every 1-2 years depending on its growth rate.
+If you are growing your macho fern in a pot or container, you should be prepared to repot this fern every one to two years depending on its growth rate.
 Macho ferns can tolerate being moderately root bound, but appreciate regular repotting to provide them with extra space on a regular basis.
 Only move up one pot size every time that you repot your macho fern, and be careful not to break too many of the delicate roots during repotting.

 Macho ferns can grow outdoors year-round in USDA zones 9a through 10b, but otherwise will need to be overwintered indoors.
 Any time you are bringing outdoor plants indoors you will want to apply a precautionary pest treatment to avoid bringing pests indoors.
-If possible, it is also a good idea to quarantine the plant for at least 1-2 weeks in an isolated room so that if pests are present they do not spread to any of your other indoor plants.
+If possible, it is also a good idea to quarantine the plant for at least one to two weeks in an isolated room so that if pests are present they do not spread to any of your other indoor plants.

 Ferns grown outdoors are more likely to develop pests or diseases than ferns grown indoors, however, macho ferns are generally pest and disease-free plants.
 Keep an eye out for some common pests such as mealybugs, scale, aphids, and fern mites.
 Treat affected plants with rubbing alcohol or insecticide to clear up any infestations.